 Are you planning on going on a safari in Africa and are you wondering what to pack?
 Having an ultimate African safari packing list before starting your safari trip is essential to make the most of it.
 Going on a safari is one of the best experiences one can have while visiting the African bush.
 Having a memorable encounter with any type of wildlife in some of the most untouched stretches of nature is just unforgettable.

 There are various ways for going on a safari.
 All will depend on the country you are in or which game reserve you are visiting, public or private, and the activities they have on offer.
 In most of the larger wildlife reserves, self drive safaris are possible.
 In others, you will have to go with a certified field guide in their vehicle.
 A safari in South Africa is a different experience than a safari in Namibia or Tanzania.
-The most important thing is to fully enjoy your safari trip and to take back home the most memorable experiences of the African bush and the majestic wildlife one can see.
+The most important thing is to fully enjoy your safari trip and to take back home the most memorable experiences of the African bush and the majestic wildlife one can see

 Binoculars are a very essential item for any safari in Africa.
 The reason is that animals can be pretty far off and you cannot always get close to the wildlife.
-When driving in the game parks, you will have to follow the main roads and only in very exceptional occasions, like in a private game reserve where the guide is allowed to drive off road, you can get slightly closer, but in most of the cases you are not.
+When driving in the game parks, you will have to follow the main roads.
+Only in very exceptional occasions, like in a private game reserve where the guide is allowed to drive off road, you can get slightly closer, but in most of the cases you can not.

-Bringing a good sunscreen with an SPF of at least 30 is highly recommended.
-In our case, Sean and myself will always take a sunscreen with an SPF 50 in Africa, winter and summer.
+Taking a good sunscreen with an SPF of at least 30 is highly recommended.
+In our case, Sean and myself will always use a sunscreen with an SPF 50 in Africa, winter and summer.
 We like to use the Nivea Sun Spray SPF50.

-Another item that will help against the strong sunlight is a good and decent safari hat is a very essential item to take on any African safari.
+A good and decent safari hat is a very essential item to take on any African safari.
 The sun can be very strong during the day, and even if you are going on a safari in a vehicle, it will most probably be an open safari vehicle or you will be driving around with your windows down.
 Because you will be driving in the open wind, the best hats will be the ones that you can tie with a cord.
 You will not want to loose your hat while driving and the wind catches it.
-Bring a hat with a large rim, which will protect your face as well as your neck and ears from the burning sun.
+Take a safari hat with a large rim, which will protect your face as well as your neck and ears from the burning sun.

 Not so much during the early and late hours of the day, but during the day the sun will shine really bright.
-Looking for animals can be tiring, especially when staring in the bright light the whole day.
+Looking for animals can be tiring, especially when staring into the bright light the whole day.
 Wearing a good pair of sunglasses will be such a relief to your eyes.
 The best sunglasses that I recommend to use are polarised ones, which will reduce the glare.
 We love the sunglasses from Oakley, they are good and decent quality for the strong African sun and give your eyes the necessary relief when driving the whole day.

 Very often when going on a safari, we see people taking pictures with a small camera or even an ipad.
 In that case, I would not even worry about taking a photo, but to rather enjoy the moment.
 Unless it’s a huge elephant or giraffe standing next to your vehicle, the photo won’t be very nice.
 Believe me, on my first safaris I did not have a large zoom less and most of my pictures were blurred.
 Animals tend to move around more during the early hours of the morning or in the late afternoon, when the temperatures are cooling down.
 The light is often great during those moments, but also fades very fast.
 In those cases, unless you have a decent zoom lens suitable for low light, the photo won’t come out very nice.
 However, some of the latest smart phone cameras are quite good and are capable of getting you the proverbial money shot.

 A good zoom lens is essential for taking any decent pictures on a safari.
 It does not have to be an expensive and off the limit zoom lens of let’s say one meter in length.
 Admittedly, they will be able to make a great shot, but good is also enough.